-Prep wants to ensure that all students are able to transition from Prep into valuable post-secondary opportunities.
-Consideration of transition needs is required annually for all students once they reach 14 years of age.
-Prep provides transition services to all special education students.
-This may include linking students to outside agencies and supporting students and families with the identification of post-secondary opportunities for students.
-When a student graduates or "ages out" of Prep's special education programming, the student and his/her family will receive a copy of the student's Summary of Academic Achievement and Functional Performance.
-The purpose of this document is to provide the student and his/her family with information regarding his/her academic achievement/functional performance and recommendations on how to assist the student in meeting his/her post-secondary goals.
+Prep Charter ensures that all students are able to transition from their high school career into valuable post-secondary opportunities.
+Consideration of transition needs is required annually for all students once they reach the age of 14.
+Prep Charter provides transition services to all of our special education students.
+This may include linking students to outside agencies while supporting students and their families in identifying post-secondary opportunities.
+When a student graduates or "ages out" of their special education programming, the student and his/her family will receive a copy of the student's Summary of Academic Achievement and Functional Performance.
+The purpose of this document is to provide the student and his/her family with information regarding the student's academic achievement/functional performance and recommendations on how to assist the student in meeting his/her post-secondary goals.